 Gaming

-The LG 43UP75006LF is basically not an ideal gaming TV.
+The LG is basically not an ideal gaming TV.
 Performance wise it’s okay if you’re not going to complain about its 50Hz refresh rate.
 Though for someone who knows his stuff when playing video games, it’s definitely a bummer to the standard 60Hz that you can find on other TV with similar specification and pricing.

 On the other hand, if you’re okay with a 50Hz refresh rate that can only do 50 frames per second, then this will be a decent gaming TV because of its picture reproduction performance.
 The colour of every image will be above satisfactory paired with a wide range of gamma and deep level of contrast.